SiddharthNi/Reducing-Colors-On-Image/README.md

 ## Implementation

-So the I make this peoject on jupyter notebook so  implementation steps are given below :-
+So the I make this project on jupyter notebook so  implementation steps are given below :-

 step1:-import matplotlib.pyplot as plt this command is used for matploting and ".pyplot" for ploting in python
 ```bash